+General Assumptions:

-Assumptions: The main assumptions of the Harrod-Domar model are as follows:
+The main assumptions of the Harrod-Domar models are as follows:

-- 1. An initial full-employment level of income has already been achieved. - 2.
-There is no government interference in the functioning of the economy, i.e., the policy of laissez-faire prevails. - 3.
-The model is based on the principle of "closed economy", i.e., there are no exogenous factors or forces influencing the growth variables of the economy.
-In short, government restrictions on trade and the complications caused by international trade are ruled out. - 4.
-There are no lags in adjustment, i.e., the economic variables, such as saving, investment, income and expenditure adjust themselves in the same period of time.
-To make it clearer, it can be stated that any change in saving brings about corresponding changes in the level of investment in the same period of time.
-All these variables relate to the same period of time. - 5.
-The average propensity to save (APS) and the marginal propensity to save (MPS) are equal to each other.
-In other words, APS = MPS or $\frac{S}{Y} = \frac{\Delta S}{\Delta Y}$; i.e., the absolute change in saving is equal to the relative change in saving. - 6.
-Propensity to save and "capital coefficient" (i.e., capital-output ratio) are constant.
-The law of constant returns operates in the economy because the capital-output ratio is assumed constant. - 7.
-Income, investment and saving are all defined in the net sense, i.e., they are over and above depreciation.
-In other words, depreciation charges are not included in these variables. - 8.
-Saving and investment are equal in ex-ante as well as ex-post sense, i.e., there is accounting as well as functional equality between saving and investment.
-The equality can be expressed as:

-$$S_0 = I_0$$ (accounting equality)

-$$S_e = I_e$$ (functional equality)

-S_o and I_o are observed saving and observed investments respectively.

-S_e and I_e are expected saving and expected saving and expected investment respectively.
+(i) A full-employment level of income already exists.

+(ii) There is no government interference in the functioning of the economy.

+(iii) The model is based on the assumption of "closed economy."
+In other words, government restrictions on trade and the complications caused by international trade are ruled out.

+(iv) There are no lags in adjustment of variables i.e., the economic variables such as savings, investment, income, expenditure adjust themselves completely within the same period of time.

+(v) The average propensity to save (APS) and marginal propensity to save (MPS) are equal to each other.
+APS = MPS or written in symbols, amounts to assuming that the law of constant returns operates in the economy because of fixity of the capita-output ratio.

+$S/Y{=}\,\Delta S/\Delta Y$

+(vi) Both propensity to save and "capital coefficient" (i.e., capital-output ratio) are given constant.
+This

+(vii) Income, investment, savings are all defined in the net sense, i.e., they are considered over and above the depreciation.
+Thus, depreciation rates are not included in these variables.

+(viii) Saving and investment are equal in ex-ante as well as in ex-post sense i.e., there is accounting as well as functional equality between saving and investment.

-These assumptions are made just to simplify the solution of dynamic analysis, but these can be relaxed whenever necessary.
+These assumptions were meant to simplify the task of growth analysis; these could be relaxed later.